How Long Does It Take to Recover From a Wisdom Tooth Extraction?

-At Byers Station Dental, Dr. Moon recommends patients near Chester Springs, Byers, Ludwigs Corner, Eagle, Lionville, or Exton, PA wait about 24 – 48 hours before attempting to get back to their routine.
+At Byers Station Dental, our expert team recommends patients near Chester Springs, Byers, Ludwigs Corner, Eagle, Lionville, or Exton, PA wait about 24 – 48 hours before attempting to get back to their routine.
 You may require a general anesthetic during the procedure.
 The anesthetic treatment will keep you from being capable of operating a vehicle or other equipment.
 Take one or two days off of your schedule after the procedure to ensure you will have time to recover and be ready, but also watch for how you care for the removal sites after that time.

 You may also be under the influence of pain medication.
 You’ll also need to use a gauze pad to control the bleeding, thus requiring extra effort for your recovery.

 You can also return to your regular dietary routine about a week after the procedure.
 Stick with smooth and cool foods for the first day after the process.
 Avoid anything hot or spicy, and don’t consume anything that might become lodged in parts of your teeth.

 Get more information about wisdom tooth recovery in Chester Springs, PA